 - Any pain medicine you might need

 - Fork, Knife, Plate – For Chili and to cut down on trash

 - Chairs to sit and rest in

 - Extra socks

 - Religious relics

-The trail is 5 miles and 1,000 feet in gain per loop.
-With the combination of freezing weather, long distances, and horrific elevation gain this makes for one of the toughest runs created in TN.
+The trail is 5 miles and 1,400 feet in gain per loop.
+With the combination of freezing weather, long distances, tough terrain, and bad elevation gain/loss this makes for one of the toughest runs created in TN.
 You will have minimal support so please prepare properly.